sshailesh49/canary-eks/README.md

                                     Canary Deployment Custom  ,  Prometheus  ,HPA  TERRAFORM

-# NOTE : IF  USE Terraform
+# NOTE : IF  USE Terraform for create infra
    CTEATE S3 Bucket and DynomoDB (Configration gives in last this file )